napari/docs/docs/developers/documentation/index.md

 ```

 If the changes you have made to documentation don't involve changing the napari gallery,
-you can speed up this build by running `make html-noplot` or `make html-live` instead.
+you can speed up this build by running `make html-noplot` instead.
 This will skip the
 gallery build, which involves launching up napari and rendering all the examples.

 ```bash